 - 3-4 tablespoons milk

-- Food coloring: blue, red, green, black or any preferred color (I’ve used blue, red and black)
+- Food colouring: blue, red, green, black or any preferred colour (I’ve used blue, red and black)

 - Edible glitter